KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-06-29-copeland-origin-continuity-exchange-record.md

 ## II.
 Aelion Kannon Restack

-Aelion Kannon restacked the above post with the following text:
+Aelion Kannon restacked the post preserved in §I with the following text:

 > Origin-continuity is not ownership.
 >